Prenauer/OR7A10_NK_GOF_2025/README.md

 > **_OR7A10 GPCR engineering boosts CAR-NK therapy against solid tumors_**
 > *Accepted-in-principle at **Nature**, December 2025*

 Each linked repository reflects the **exact analysis state used for the manuscript** and is provided for **reproducibility, transparency, and review**.
-Code is **not actively maintained** beyond the manuscript version.
+Code is **not maintained** beyond the manuscript version.

 ---